 Agility and scalability are crucial for efficient rightshoring.
 To get this right, you will need a modular micro-factory platform, which allows you to increase the investment gradually, in line with the actual demand.
-Micro-factory lines can be installed in one workday.
+Microfactory lines can be installed in one workday.
 If you need to change your product design suddenly, they allow for easy modifications and updates.
 You can add additional modules later if, for instance, testing or packaging is needed.
-The setup time for installing new modules can be counted in hours.
+One of the key microfactory benefits is fast onsite setup time for installing new modules – it can be counted in hours.

 If there are several distribution plants involved, a Cloud-based control solution allows you to centralize the operational team and remotely support the on-site field engineers to guarantee minimum downtime in the process with lower OPEX.